- Prayer and Worship

 the scourge of human trafficking as an offense against fundamental dignity of

 the human person; to advocate for an end to modern day slavery; and to provide

 Each year, an estimated 17,000 vulnerable men, women and children are trafficked across our borders and then forced into slavery.
 Many are fleeing terrible situations in their home countries, and come to the United States to find a better life.
 Unfortunately, the nightmare often begins when they reach our shores.

 For over a decade, the United States Conference of Catholic Bishops (USCCB) has been a national leader in advocacy and education to eradicate sex and labor trafficking.
 For six years, USCCB and our partners provided intensive case management services to victims of human trafficking, assisting more than 2,232 survivors of trafficking and over 500 of their family members.
-Currently, we are concentrating on training and technical assistance so that victims can be identified, brought into safety, and ultimately we can help eradicate the horrible crime of modern day slavery.
+Currently, we are concentrating our efforts on training and technical assistance so that victims can be identified and brought into safety.
+Hopefully one day, we can eradicate the horrible crime of modern day slavery.

 Help us in our fight against human trafficking by making a contribution.
 If in New York, Florida, or the District of Columbia, donate online.

 If in another state, please go to the National Catholic Fund for Migration and Refugee Services.